dqromney/markups/projects/training/amazon/aws/aws.md

 ## Description
 The top of the Amazon Web Services training and development skills.
 This section is for personal and professional information.
 ### Getting started
-- Create an Amazon account using your STG email, i.e. someone@stgconsulting.com
+- Create an Amazon Web Services or AWS account using your STG email, i.e. someone@stgconsulting.com
+    - The best place to started is of course: [Getting Started](hLattps://aws.amazon.com/getting-started), for now, just use the "Root user sign in".
+Just stick with the [free](https://aws.amazon.com/free) for now.
-    - This will be used to gain access to AWS services you may be given access to, i.e. EC2, S3...
+    - Later on this account will be used to create Proof-of-Concepts or PoFs for clients and will be paid for by the client or STG and given access to, i.e. EC2, S3, etc...
 - Create an Amazon Partner Network account, using your STG email.
     - Answer all the questions as if you are a Developer, and understand that Share Ralph is the STG lead.
 The information you enter will be added to STG APN statistics.
 You will be asked for a password prior to creating